Antony Jameson: Early life

-Born in Gillingham, Kent, UK Jameson spent much of his early childhood in India where his father was stationed as a British Army Officer.
-He first attended school at St. Edward's School, Shimla.
-Subsequently, he was educated in England at Mowden Hall School and Winchester College.
+Guy Antony Jameson was born in Gillingham, Kent, on 20 November 1934, to Oscar Jameson and Olive Jameson.
+He spent much of his early childhood in India, where his father was stationed as an officer in the British Army.
+Jameson first attended school at St. Edward's School in Simla.
+He was later educated at the Mowden School and at Winchester College.

-Jameson served as a lieutenant in the British Army in 1953–1955, and was sent to Malaya.
-On coming out of the army he worked in the compressor design section of Bristol Aero-Engines in the summer of 1955, before studying engineering at Trinity Hall, Cambridge.
+As a lieutenant in the British Army from 1953 to 1955, Jameson was sent to Malaya.
+After leaving the army, he worked in the compressor design section of Bristol Aero-Engines for the summer of 1955 before studying engineering at Trinity Hall, Cambridge.
 Jameson graduated with first class honours in 1958.
-Subsequently, he stayed on at Cambridge to obtain a PhD in Magnetohydrodynamics, and he was a Research Fellow of Trinity Hall from 1960 to 1963.
+He subsequently stayed at Trinity Hall as a research fellow from 1960 to 1963 while obtaining his PhD in magnetohydrodynamics.

-Career in the UK
+Economist and engineer in the UK

-On leaving Cambridge he worked as an economist for the Trades Union Congress in 1964–1965.
-He then became Chief Mathematician at Hawker Siddeley in Coventry.
+On completing his doctorate at Cambridge, he worked as an economist for the Trades Union Congress from 1964 to 1965.
+He then became the chief mathematician at Hawker Siddeley's Dynamics Missile Division in Coventry, where he worked from 1965 to 1966.